 - Do you have to give a percentage of your income to a pastor or religious organization?

-- Do people go to a place called heaven or hell immediately after they die?
+- Do people go to an actual location called heaven or hell immediately after they die?

 - Does anybody suffer forever in a fiery place called hell?